technosophos/zolver/README.md

 # Zolver: Your Personal URL Shortener

+Your personal productivity is important.
+Don't waste time typing URLs.

 Zolver is a simple tool for building local short links.
 You can use it to...